TomPace101/nanopore_diffusion/notes.md

 How to deal with the hybrid boundary term in PNP?
 Basically, anywhere I know the gradient of the electric field, it needs to be specified.
+[INCORRECT: see below]
 But it doesn't just go in the Poisson weak form.
 It goes in EACH species weak form as well.
 So, more generally, how do you know what nonzero boundary terms you need?